hasolanor/CFD-porousmedia/README.md

 #### Incompressible flow

-In the first hand, the Navier-Stokes set of equations are used to model the fluid flow through the porous medium.
+The widely known Navier-Stokes equations are used to model the fluid flow through the porous medium.
 By this approach, steady flow is considered, so the transient term is neglected.
 For a 2D problem, this is formed by 3 equations: one for fluid continuity and two for fluid momentum balance (one per dimension).
 By these equations, pressure and velocity distributions can be estimated for the spatial domain.

 <img src="https://render.githubusercontent.com/render/math?math=\Large {\frac{\partial u_x}{\partial x}}%2B{\frac{\partial u_y}{\partial y}}=0">